farooqashar/fritter-backend/README.md

 - `403` if the user is not the author of the freet
 - `400` if the new freet content is empty or a stream of empty spaces
 - `413` if the new freet content is more than 140 characters long
+- `400` if any of the likes,laughs,loves,angries,sadness,or reports are negative

 #### `POST /api/users/session` - Sign in user